 Crisis of Infidelity

 The impact on the lives of those who practice infidelity is enormous.
 It violates the integrity, trust, and commitment upon which marriage is based.
 When two people enter into a committed relationship, they make a promise to love and honor each other.
 This involves making a heart-felt promise to work through the problems that are sure to arise within the relationship.
 To break that promise means dishonoring the trust of the person who has agreed to live with you and build a life together.
 When an extramarital affair is discovered, a crisis ensues.
 Now the question is – can this relationship continue?
 In more than half the cases, the relationship does end – but, depending on how this crisis is dealt with by both partners, the relationship does have a chance to continue.
-In some cases, this relationship crisis serves as a watershed event that opens the door to self-examination and honest communication that may put the relationship on stronger ground.
+In many cases, this relationship crisis serves as a watershed event that opens the door to self-examination and honest communication that may put the relationship on stronger ground.

-Whether infidelity leads to the negative outcome of the dissolution of the relationship or, at the other extreme, a more positive outcome with a stronger commitment and better communication depends on many factors.
+Whether infidelity leads to the negative outcome of the dissolution of the relationship or a more positive outcome with a stronger commitment and better communication depends on many factors.
 One important variable is whether the partner who is unfaithful came from a family with infidelity.
 People with parents who were unfaithful are at higher risk for infidelity within their own relationships – although this is certainly not always the case, and many people from these families are determined never to repeat their parent’s mistake.
 Yet we learn many things in our families of origin, and one of those is to copy the behavior of our parents – and sometimes to act out our unresolved issues.

 The more formidable threat to a primary relationship is the romantic long-term affair.
 In this case, there is an emotional commitment to an outside partner, and some of these affairs can last for several years.
 If the primary relationship is to have any chance of surviving, the affair should come to an end.
 If the affair were to continue, the straying partner would likely not have the emotional energy or motivation to repair the damage done to the main relationship.
 Some partners, however, allow the affair to go on and pretend not to know about it because they don’t want to end their primary relationship – but the price they pay is a high one.